General info Last updated: 2026-03-21

 InterpretBankASR Cloud: create a session without glossary

-1. In InterpretBank Desktop, open the menu AI Tools | Open InterpretBank ASR | Without any glossary, or
+1. In InterpretBank Desktop, open the menu AI Tools | Open InterpretBank ASR Cloud | Without any glossary, or

 3. A webpage will open in your web browser.
 If Chrome is not your default browser, copy and paste the URL into Chrome.